 The ring and little fingers are most commonly affected.
-In many cases, both hands are affected.
+In many cases, it affects both hands.
+Rarely, feet may also be affected.

 Dupuytren's contracture is believed to run in families (be hereditary).
 The exact cause is not known.

-It may be linked to cigarette smoking, alcoholism, diabetes, or medicines used to treat seizures.
+It may be linked to cigarette smoking, alcoholism, diabetes, nutritional deficiencies, or medicines used to treat seizures.

 You may be at greater risk for Dupuytren’s contracture if you: